tytydraco/yessleep/out/My_13_year_old_son_started_a_youtube_channel_and_one_of_his_followers_are_writing_him_bizarre_messages_part_3.md

 Not from a place I can reach.
 Not even from behind the walls.

 She cries from somewhere deeper.
 From *beneath* the internet.
 From inside the wires.
 From the place that’s been watching Jason.
 And me.
-And waiting.
+It’s waiting.

 Waiting for us to break.